chart21/mkdocs-hpmpc/docs/programs.md

 complete_prob_div(averages, 2, 10); // output, batch size, denominator
 ```

-Other functions follow a similiar pattern.
-In order to reduce communication rounds, the user needs to provide a contigious block of shares that are processed all at once.
+Other functions follow a similar pattern.
+In order to reduce communication rounds, the user needs to provide a contiguous block of shares that are processed all at once.
-Functions such as ReLU and comparisons also handle the share conversion between the boolean and arithmetic domain internally and provide both inputs and outputs in the arithmetic domain.
+Functions such as ReLU and comparisons also handle the share conversion between the boolean and arithmetic domains internally and provide both inputs and outputs in the arithmetic domain.
-The tutorials show how the `pack_additive` function can be used to convert a contigous array of `Additive_Share` to an `sint` container, perform the operation, and convert the result back to an array of `Additive_Shares`.
+The tutorials show how the `pack_additive` function can be used to convert a contiguous array of `Additive_Share` to a `sint` container, perform the operation, and convert the result back to an array of `Additive_Shares`.

 ## Executing Predefined Programs